SuperJMN/DotNet-Ssh-Deployer/README.md

 ## 2. Deploy your application

-1. After you've configured the profile, go to Visual Studio and open the project you want to deploy.
-In the launch settings dropdown you'll see that your profile has been added.
-Select it if it's being selected automatically.
+1. After you've configured the profile, go to Visual Studio and open the solution you want to deploy.
+2. Set the project you want to deploy as startup project.
+3. In the launch settings dropdown (the one that is pointed by an arrow in the snapshop below) you'll see that your profile has been added.
+In case it hasn't been selected automatically, select it manually.
 ![Vs Menu Snapshot](Docs/Vs-Menu-Snapshot.png)
 2. Run the app by clicking on the **play button** or pressing **F5**
 3. Your application should be deployed to the remote system.
 The application will also be executed if you have configured to do so.
 This is enabled by default.